tkiapril/libplanet/CONTRIBUTING.md

     an executable is done by a below project named *Libplanet.Explorer.Executable*.

+ -  *Libplanet.Explorer.Cocona*: Provides [Cocona] commands related to *Libplanet.Explorer*.

- -  *Libplanet.Explorer.Executable*: Turns Libplanet Explorer into a single executable binary so that it is easy to distribute.
+ -  *Libplanet.Explorer.Executable*: (**DEPRECATED**) Turns Libplanet Explorer
+    into a single executable binary so that it is easy to distribute.

  -  *Libplanet.Benchmarks*: Performance benchmarks.
     See the [*Benchmarks*](#benchmarks) section below.

- -  *Libplanet.Tests*: Unit tests of the *Libplanet* project.
+ -  *Libplanet.Tests*: Unit tests for the *Libplanet* project.
 See the *Tests* section below.

- -  *Libplanet.Net.Tests*: Unit tests of the *Libplanet.Net* project.
+ -  *Libplanet.Net.Tests*: Unit tests for the *Libplanet.Net* project.

- -  *Libplanet.Node.Tests*: Unit tests of the *Libplanet.Node* project.
+ -  *Libplanet.Node.Tests*: Unit tests for the *Libplanet.Node* project.

- -  *Libplanet.Stun.Tests*: Unit tests of the *Libplanet.Stun* project.
+ -  *Libplanet.Stun.Tests*: Unit tests for the *Libplanet.Stun* project.

- -  *Libplanet.RocksDBStore.Tests*: Unit tests of the *Libplanet.RocksDBStore*
+ -  *Libplanet.RocksDBStore.Tests*: Unit tests for the *Libplanet.RocksDBStore*
     project.

- -  *Libplanet.Analyzers.Tests*: Unit tests of the *Libplanet.Analyzers*
+ -  *Libplanet.Analyzers.Tests*: Unit tests for the *Libplanet.Analyzers*
     project.

- -  *Libplanet.Explorer.Tests*: Unit tests of the *Libplanet.Explorer*
+ -  *Libplanet.Explorer.Tests*: Unit tests for the *Libplanet.Explorer*
     project.

+ -  *Libplanet.Explorer.Cocona.Tests*: Unit tests for the
+    *Libplanet.Explorer.Cocona* project.

- -  *Libplanet.Extensions.Cocona.Tests*: Unit tests of the
+ -  *Libplanet.Extensions.Cocona.Tests*: Unit tests for the
     *Libplanet.Extensions.Cocona* project.